Japjappedulap/Catan/README.md

 # Catan
-:video_game: A map generator for Catan, both classic game and extended.
+:game_die: A map generator for Catan, both classic game and extended.

 For now, no seafarers supported, but maybe in the future it will, who knows.
 This was developed with `numpy`, so if you don't have it already, please install it.
 Amazing tool for probabilities and statistics and all sorts of stuff.